legacysurvey/legacysurvey/pages/pubs.rst

 .. _`The total mass of the Large Magellanic Cloud from its perturbation on the Orphan stream`: https://ui.adsabs.harvard.edu/abs/2019MNRAS.487.2685E
 .. _`Active Galactic Nuclei and their Large-scale Structure: an eROSITA mock catalogue`: https://ui.adsabs.harvard.edu/abs/2019MNRAS.487.2005C
 .. _`The COS Absorption Survey of Baryon Harbors: The Galaxy Database and Cross-correlation Analysis of O VI Systems`: https://ui.adsabs.harvard.edu/abs/2019ApJS..243...24P
 .. _`GROWTH on S190426c.
-II.
-Real-Time Search for a Counterpart to the Probable Neutron Star-Black Hole Merger using an Automated Difference Imaging Pipeline for DECam`: https://ui.adsabs.harvard.edu/abs/2019arXiv190506980G
+Real-Time Search for a Counterpart to the Probable Neutron Star-Black Hole Merger using an Automated Difference Imaging Pipeline for DECam`: https://ui.adsabs.harvard.edu/abs/2019ApJ...881L...7G
 .. _`Mass Functions, Luminosity Functions, and Completeness Measurements from Clustering Redshifts`: https://ui.adsabs.harvard.edu/abs/2019MNRAS.486.3059B
 .. _`Accurate Modeling of the Projected Galaxy Clustering in Photometric Surveys: I. Tests with Mock Catalogs`: https://ui.adsabs.harvard.edu/abs/2019ApJ...879...71W
 .. _`Ultimate Merging at z~0.1`: https://ui.adsabs.harvard.edu/abs/2019A%26A...627L...3M